Why not help conserve the natural beauty of Ecuador?

 Tena is the capital of the Napo Province, 1 hour from the station.
 It has an attractive plaza overlooking the meeting point of the Tena and Pano Rivers.
 Here you can go to the Amazonian Park, on an island, with a small zoo, observation tower and botanical garden and cross by the wooden footbridge in to the park beyond.

 Settle down in to the local pace and way of life as you spend your days planting, digging, learning, hacking and making!
 You’ll be learning more Spanish as each day passes and learn to live as a local.

 However many weeks you have booked for, you’ll be making a difference every day in your project as you see your work take shape before you and see tangible results from what you are doing!

 Your last day at the project (Sunday)

 Well, what can we say?
 We hope you’ve had an amazing time and we’ll miss you!
 It's now time to head back to Quito for an overnight stay in a hostel which will be arranged and covered by our in country team.
-If you are travelling in 2012 then your accommodation for your last night in Quito will be in a homestay.

 Your last day - Monday

 Today will be the day that you head off to the airport for your flight home or onwards for further travel.
 You may have decided that as Ecuador is such a diverse country that you will just have to stay longer!
 If you’re heading back to the airport, the transfer is not included but our team will be on hand to make sure you know where you are going.
 The cost of the transfer is around US$20 so please budget for this.